tq-systems/meta-tq/meta-tq/doc/README.TQMa6xxx.md

 done
 ```

-The TQMa62xx/TQMa64xxL DTSIs define a number of reserved memory regions that
+The TQMa6xxx DTSIs define a number of reserved memory regions that are used by
-are used by by these progams and the other the M4/R5 examples provided with the
+these programs and the other the M4/R5 examples provided with the
-AM62x/AM64x MCU+ SDKs (per-core `main_r5fss_*_memory_region` and
+AM62x/AM64x/J722S MCU+ SDKs (per-core `main_r5fss_*_memory_region` and
 `mcu_m4fss_*_memory_region`, as well as the common `rtos_ipc_memory_region` used
 for inter-processor communication).